-- Accounting and financial reporting for exchange or exchange-like financial guarantees; - Clarification of certain provisions of Statement No.: - o 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments. - o 87, Leases, - 94, Public-Private and Public-Public Partnership and Availability Payment Arrangements, 96, Subscription-Based Information Technology Arrangements (SBITA); - Replacing the original deadline for use of the London Interbank Offered Rate (LIBOR) as a benchmark interest rate for hedges of interest rate risk of taxable debt with a deadline for when LIBOR ceases to be determined by the ICE Benchmark Administration using the methodology in place as of December 31, 2021; - Accounting for the distribution of benefits as part of the Supplemental Nutrition Assistance Program (SNAP); - Disclosures related to non-monetary transactions; and - Pledges of future revenues when resources are not received by the pledging government.
+- Accounting and financial reporting for exchange or exchange-like financial guarantees; - Clarification of certain provisions of Statement No.: - o 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, - o 87.
+Leases. - o 94, Public-Private and Public-Public Partnership and Availability Payment Arrangements, - o 96, Subscription-Based Information Technology Arrangements (SBITA); - Replacing the original deadline for use of the London Interbank Offered Rate (LIBOR) as a benchmark interest rate for hedges of interest rate risk of taxable debt with a deadline for when LIBOR ceases to be determined by the ICE Benchmark Administration using the methodology in place as of December 31, 2021; - Accounting for the distribution of benefits as part of the Supplemental Nutrition Assistance Program (SNAP); - Disclosures related to non-monetary transactions; and - Pledges of future revenues when resources are not received by the pledging government.

-Requirements that relate to the extension of the use of LIBOR, accounting for SNAP distributions, disclosures for non-monetary transactions, pledges of future revenues by pledging governments, clarifications of certain provisions in Statement No. 34, and terminology updates are effective upon issuance.
-Requirements related to leases, public-public and public-private partnerships (PPPs), and SBITAs are effective for fiscal years beginning after June 15, 2022, and for all reporting periods thereafter.
-Requirements related to other requirements related to derivative instruments are effective for fiscal years beginning after June 15, 2023, and for all reporting periods thereafter.
-Adoption of the provisions required for the year ending June 30, 2023 in this statement did not have a material effect on the District's financial statements.
+Requirements that relate to the extension of the use of LIBOR, accounting for SNAP distributions, disclosures for non-monetary transactions, pledges of future revenues by pledging governments, clarifications of certain provisions in Statement No. 34, and terminology updates were effective upon issuance.
+Requirements related to leases, public-public and public-private partnerships (PPPs), and SBITAs were effective for the District beginning with its year ending June 30, 2023.
+Requirements related to other requirements related to derivative instruments will be effective for the District beginning with its year ending June 30, 2024.
+Adoption of the provisions required thru the year ending June 30, 2023, did not have a material effect on the District's financial statements.
 Management is currently evaluating the impact of the remaining provisions of this Statement on its financial statements.